Runtime logs¶

 RocksDB runtime logs¶

-RocksDB runtime logs are usually used to debug RocksDB parameters and stored in /usr/local/nebula/data/storage/nebula/$id/data/LOG
+RocksDB runtime logs are usually used to debug RocksDB parameters and stored in /usr/local/nebula/data/storage/nebula/$id/data/LOG. $id is the ID of the example.

 Log recycling¶